lilcoinzdc/jdk-rig/doc/ALGORITHMS.md

 Algorithm can be defined in 3 ways:

-1. By pool, using algorithm negotiation, in this case no need specify algorithm on jdkrigger side.
+1. By pool, using algorithm negotiation, in this case no need specify algorithm on kittenpawger side.
 2. Per pool `coin` option, currently only usable values for this option is `monero` and `arqma`.
 3. Per pool `algo` option.

-Option `coin` useful for pools without [algorithm negotiation](https://jdkrig.com/docs/extensions/algorithm-negotiation) support or daemon to allow automatically switch algorithm in next hard fork.
-If you use jdkrig-proxy don't need specify algorithm on jdkrigger side.
+Option `coin` useful for pools without [algorithm negotiation](https://kittenpaw.com/docs/extensions/algorithm-negotiation) support or daemon to allow automatically switch algorithm in next hard fork.
+If you use kittenpaw-proxy don't need specify algorithm on kittenpawger side.

 ## Algorithm names